highcharts/highcharts/docs/maps/mapbubble-series.md

 }]
 ```

-All others information about bubble options can be found in the [standard bubble chart documentation](https://highcharts.com/docs/chart-and-series-types/bubble-series).
+All other information about bubble options can be found in the [standard bubble chart documentation](https://highcharts.com/docs/chart-and-series-types/bubble-series).

 API Reference
 -------------